If You Give Your Child Up for Adoption, Can You Still Have Contact with Them?

 Many women inexperienced with the process of adoption wonder about what happens after they place their child with an adoptive family, so questions about post-adoption contact are common.
 After all, many people still think of an outdated version of secretive, closed adoptions — in which a mother and her child share no contact or information after the adoption is complete.

-Fortunately, adoptions are very different today.
-In the majority of modern adoptions, expectant mothers can set expectations for contact with their child after they are placed with an adoptive family.
 This means if you “give your baby up” for adoption, you can see him or her again — and you can have a meaningful, positive relationship with your child as they grow up with their adoptive parents.

-Often, prospective birth mothers ask, “When you give your babies up for adoption, are you allowed to see them?”
-Not only are you allowed to see children you place for adoption, but this post-adoption contact is encouraged by adoption professionals.
-Having a relationship with your child and their adoptive parents helps your child develop a strong, positive identity as an adoptee and will be integral in answering any questions they have growing up.
+Not only are you allowed to see the child you place for adoption, but this post-adoption contact is encouraged by adoption professionals.
+Having a relationship with your child and their adoptive parents can help your child develop a strong, positive identity as an adoptee and will answer any questions they have grown up.

 But, how do you “give a baby up” for adoption and still keep in contact?
 What does this relationship look like?